 ACUTE AT HOME

 Acute at Home supports kids who need help but do not need to be hospitalized.
 In the comfort of their own homes and communities, families receive counselling and assessment services from experts who also help parents navigate the healthcare system and work with schools and families to support kids in their learning environments.
-Developed in partnership with Wood's Homes and the Child and Adolescent Addiction, Mental Health and Psychiatry Program (CAAMHPP) at Alberta Health Services (AHS), the program will expand to the new Centre when it opens.
+Developed in partnership with Wood's Homes and the Child and Adolescent Addiction, Mental Health and Psychiatry Program (CAAMHPP) at Alberta Health Services (AHS), the program will expand to The Summit when it opens.
 Read more.

 I really can't stress enough how important this program is, not only to my family but also to our community.
 I believe the program is vital to our children’s well-being as their personal healing in the community is the biggest factor of overcoming mental health difficulties."

 Thanks to a pilot project funded by the community through the Alberta Children’s Hospital Foundation, local specialists have become national leaders in providing mental health literacy programs in junior high and high schools.
 The program was so well received that AHS agreed to take over funding and expand it to schools across the province.
 Donations will enable the team to develop materials tailored for elementary schools so younger students can benefit, too.
 The work on this project is just beginning and will be developed jointly with education partners, parents, youth and mental health professionals.
 You can find the mental health literacy curriculum here.